Punk subculture: Gender and gender expression

 In the United Kingdom, the advent of punk in the late 1970s with its "anyone can do it" ethos led to women making significant contributions.
 In contrast to the rock music and heavy metal scenes of the 1970s, which were dominated by men, the anarchic, counter-cultural mindset of the punk scene in mid- and late 1970s encouraged women to participate.
 "That was the beauty of the punk thing," Chrissie Hynde later said. "[Sexual] discrimination didn't exist in that scene."
 This participation played a role in the historical development of punk music, especially in the US and UK at that time, and continues to influence and enable future generations.

 Rock historian Helen Reddington states that the popular image of young punk women musicians as focused on the fashion aspects of the scene (fishnet stockings, spiky blond hair, etc.) was stereotypical.
 She states that many, if not most women punks were more interested in the ideology and socio-political implications, rather than the fashion.
 Music historian Caroline Coon contends that before punk, women in rock music were virtually invisible; in contrast, in punk, she argues "[i]t would be possible to write the whole history of punk music without mentioning any male bands at all – and I think a lot of [people] would find that very surprising."
 Johnny Rotten wrote that 'During the Pistols era, women were out there playing with the men, taking us on in equal terms ...
 It wasn't combative, but compatible.'
-Women were involved in bands such as The Runaways, The Slits, The Raincoats, Mo-dettes, Dolly Mixture, and The Innocents.

 Others take issue with the notion of equal recognition, such as guitarist Viv Albertine, who stated that "the A&R men, the bouncers, the sound mixers, no one took us seriously.
 So, no, we got no respect anywhere we went.
 People just didn't want us around."
 The anti-establishment stance of punk opened the space for women who were treated like outsiders in a male-dominated industry.
 Sonic Youth's Kim Gordon states, "I think women are natural anarchists, because you're always operating in a male framework."